ameseee/kwk-curriculum-site/web-app/lessons/local-storage/index.md

   * Arrays
   * Objects

-The browser provides a JSON object with two methods:
+There are two methods we can use on a JSON object:
 - `JSON.stringify();` turns any JavaScript object into valid JSON.
 - `JSON.parse();` turns any valid JSON into a JavaScript object.

-Instead of wrapping everything in double we can call `JSON.stringify` and it will do that for us.
+Instead of wrapping everything in double quotes, we can call `JSON.stringify` and it will do that for us.
 This should be used before we set something into `localStorage`.

 ```javascript
 var names = ["Leta", "Brianne", "Cindy"];